 240 Volt Wiring for an Electric Dryer

-How to Wire an Electric Dryer Circuit: Dedicated Electric Circuit for a Dryer, Relocating an Electric Dryer to Another Location, 3-Wire and 4-Wire Dryer Cords.
+How to Wire the Electric Dryer Circuit Wiring: Dedicated Electric Circuit for a Dryer, Relocating an Electric Dryer to Another Location, 3-Wire and 4-Wire Dryer Cords.© By: Dave Rongey

 Electrical Question: We have a GE Electric dryer (Model- DBLR333EEEWW) says inside door 120/240Volt 60hz and then under that 120/208V 60hz.
 It has the NEMA 10-30R 30AMP power cord already attached.
 I also purchased the three prong power outlet to install that fits this cord.